tpay-com/tpay-ios/Tpay/Tpay/Tpay.docc/Basics.md

 To start using the Tpay SDK, you'll primarily interact with the methods provided by the ``TpayModule`` API.
 This API encapsulates essential configuration steps, transaction management, and further interaction with the Tpay payment ecosystem.

+> Note:
+There is no need for Module/Marchant setup when dealing with WebView integration.

 ## Merchant configuration

 Configuring a merchant is an essential step when integrating the Tpay SDK into your app.
 A merchant configuration provides the necessary details for processing payments and establishing a connection with Tpay's payment ecosystem.